 7. Isle of Wight Festival, Seaclose Park, Newport

 The Isle of Wight Festival is one of the UK’s oldest and most renowned music festivals.
-This year, it returns to Seaclose Park on the 15th-18th of June 2023 for four days of unforgettable performances.
-As always, a packed lineup includes some top acts from across the world – including Pulp, George Ezra and Robbie Williams.
+As always, a packed lineup includes some top acts from across the world.

 8. BST Hyde Park Festival, London

-The BST Hyde Park Festival returns to London from June 24th to July 8th, 2023.
+The BST Hyde Park Festival returns to London in June 2025.

 10. Glastonbury, Worthy Farm, South West England